 We do know that we process information about our universe in a delayed sense according to the speed of light.
 The furthest star in the Southern Cross group is 364 light years away.
 So when looking at the Southern Cross tonight the furthest star is, to our eye, as it was when Oliver Cromwell ruled England and the closest star in that constellation is 88 light years away, showing us what that star was like when Franklin D Roosevelt was President of the USA.
 This is simply the nature of the universe, the further something is from us, the slower the delivery of awareness of that something.
 Therefore the further out from earth we look the further back in time we see.

-So we have mechanical devices that monitor time as observed by the rotation of earth relative to the moon, sun and other stars; these devices are in fact no more than human inventions by which we try to control time, without which the organisation of our civilisation would fall apart.
-We also have a theoretical, invisible ‘fourth dimension’ formula that Minkowski and Einstein understand, but which is incomprehensible to the vast majority of humans.
+So, the mechanical devices that monitor time, as observed by the rotation of earth relative to the moon, sun and other stars, are in fact no more than human inventions by which we try to control time, without which the organisation of our civilisation would fall apart.
+We also have a theoretical, invisible ‘fourth dimension’ formula that Minkowski and Einstein understand, but which is incomprehensible to most humans.
 And we also know that light, or the speed of it, seems to have a real effect on ‘time’ in a cosmological environment.
-So is time the effect of the motion of our planet on our lives, a fourth dimension of nature or is it simply the product of the motion of light particles?
-Or does time perhaps really only exist in our minds?
+So is time the effect of the motion of our planet on our lives, a fourth dimension of nature or is it the process of the motion of light particles?
+Or does time, perhaps, only exist in our minds?

 This brings us to observe a tiny gland buried in our brain, right between our right and left hemisphere.
 It is illustrated here in green.
 We call it the pineal gland, because it looks like a pine cone, even though it is only the size of a pea.
 In fact the Sumerians referred to the pine cone shaped gland in clay tablets thousands of years old, which is extraordinary medical knowledge to have had so long ago.
 The ‘sacred’ nature of this gland was also known thousands of years before modern science now tells us that this gland produces melatonin, a serotonin-derived hormone which modulates sleep patterns in both circadian and seasonal cycles.
 Melatonin is a structurally simple hormone that communicates information about environmental lighting to various parts of the body.
 Ultimately, melatonin has the ability to control biological rhythms.
 The light-transducing ability of the pineal gland has led some to call the pineal the ‘third eye’.
 The pineal gland is also capable of making a compound called Dimethyltryptamine (DMT).
 DMT is a powerful psychedelic chemical released during extraordinary states such as time of birth and the time of death.
 DMT is also the chemical that induces our dreams of life in a timeless state.